Bournemouth Pier is a traditional pier with beautiful views over the bay with the Isle of Wight on one side and the Purbeck Hills on the other.

 At the start of the pier is a popular amusement arcade and a number of outlets selling all those holiday goodies including seaside rock, candy floss and ice-creams!

-You will also find a couple of beach shops, just in case you have forgotten those beach essentials!
+You will also find a small beach shop, just in case you have forgotten those beach essentials!

 The beautiful Aruba Restaurant and Bar overlooks the pier and offers a wide range of cocktails and delicious meals.
 They have an outside seating area, which is just an idyllic spot to sit, relax and watch the world go by!